amirr0r/amirr0r.github.io/_posts/2021-12-15-oscp-review.md

 ➡️ ~**19h - 20h17**: Finding the privilege escalation method was pretty straightforward, while the exploit was running I jumped to the other machine.
 Finally, I went back and saw that I became the super user 😎

-➡️ **20h30 - 22h53**: I fell into many rabbit holes until I found a way to execute code on the remote machine.
+➡️ ~**20h30 - 22h53**: I fell into many rabbit holes until I found a way to execute code on the remote machine.
 Yes!
-Now I just need to find a way to privesc in order to obtain more than 70 points.
+Now I just need to find a way to privesc in order to obtain more than 70 points required to get the OSCP.
 I took a longer break of approximately 1h30-2h to walk outside and come back with a resting mind.

-➡️ **03h06**: Since my shell wasn't stable I used my `Meterpreter` bullet.
+➡️ ~**00h30** - **03h06**: Since my shell wasn't stable I used my `Meterpreter` bullet to upgrade my shell.
 I also wanted to ensure that I will be able to reproduce each steps for the report so I reverted the machine and I did it once again.
 Privilege escalation was very obvious but I took many hours to try different ways listed in the privesc enumeration script.
+If I write the report correctly, I must have 75 points and get the certification 💪!

 After that, I left the screen immediately.
 I went to sleep approximately at 6h30 then I woke up at approximately at 12h.
-Until the end of the 24 hours, I tried to attack the last machine (the 25 pointer one), I found some vulnerabilities but no way to gain a shell.
+Until the end of the 24 hours exam, I tried to attack the last machine (the 25 pointer one), I found some vulnerabilities but no way to gain a shell.

 ### 📝 Writing the report